 Once your audience has loaded the presentation they will see your spoken words transcribed on the screen in near real-time.
 This is great for audiences when the acoustics of the venue aren't good, or if you have audience members who have difficulty hearing.

-If an audience member would like to have your words translated for them into a different language, they can tap the language indicator and select from one of more than 60 other languages.
+If an audience member would like to have your words translated for them into a different language, they can tap the language indicator and select from any of the supported languages.
 Once they've selected their language your spoken words will be machine translated into that language, and shown to them on their device as subtitles.

 Each audience member can select the language of their choice.